-1. Full-time student (minimum 12 units OR minimum
+Full-time student (minimum 12 units OR minimum 6 units if connected to Academic Accommodation Center- formerly DSPS)

-- 6 units if connected to Academic Accommodation Center- formerly DSPS) - California Resident for tuition purposes (permanent resident, AB540/SB68/AB2000, etc.) - 3.
+- 2. California Resident for tuition purposes (permanent resident, AB540/SB68/AB2000, etc.) - 3.
 Eligible for the California College Promise Grant A, B, or D (CCPG), formerly BOG Tuition Fee Waiver - 4.
-Have completed fewer than 70-degree applicable units from all colleges/universities attended - Have an educational need according to EOPS regulations
+Have completed fewer than 70-degree applicable units from all colleges/universities attended - 5.
+Have an educational need according to EOPS regulations

 EOPS applications and further information are available on our EOPS website.
-To connect with our office, we are available in Student Support Center-117 on the Valencia Campus, Monday - Friday, and building 1B (by appointment) on the Canyon Country Campus, Tuesday - Thursday or by calling (661) 362-3279 or visit www.canyons.edu/eops.
+EOPS is part of the Empowerment Programs.
+To connect with our office, we are available in Student Support Center (SSC)-117 on the Valencia Campus, Monday - Friday, and the Student Services & Learning Resources (CCSS) building on the Canyon Country Campus, on Tuesdays or by appointment by calling (661) 362-3279.
+Information is available at www.canyons.edu/eops.